abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     number of vehicle to be used.

     In this manual, we will use the definition given by Gilbert Laporte in [Laporte1992]_.
-In this article, a VRP
+In this article, a VRP is designed in such a way that

-    - has one depot;
+    - there is only one depot and each vehicle route starts and ends at this depot;
+    - each node - except the depot - has to be visited (or serviced) exactly once by exactly one vehicle;
-    - has an homogeneous fleet of vehicles, i.e. the costs to travel an arc are the same for all the vehicles;
+    - fleet of vehicles is homogeneous, i.e. the costs to travel an arc are the same for all the vehicles;
     - the number of vehicles can be fixed, bounded or free;
-    - the distances between two nodes don't need to be equal.
+    - the distances between two nodes don't need to be equal;
+    - the objective function is the sum of the arcs traversed by all vehicles that service at least one node with no additional cost for each used vehicle.

     ..
 [Laporte1992]  G. Laporte. *The vehicle routing problem: An overview of exact and approximate algorithms*, European Journal of Operational Research, v.
 59(3), pp 345-358, 1992.